WinVector/Examples/LogisticOmit/margin_recovery.md

 </tbody>
 </table>

-As we can see these two extreme solutions are in fact actually fairly close.
 The actual solution is in the convex hull of the two extreme solutions.
-And the logistic regression is blind to changes in the `test_vec` direction, so it in fact recovers the same coefficients (correct) coefficients for all distributions in this interval.
-So from a “recover the coefficients” point of view we are done.
+And the logistic regression is blind to changes in the `test_vec` direction (shown in appendix).
+So we can recover the correct logistic regression coefficients from any of these solutions.

 ``` r
 for (soln_name in soln_names) {